yaochenzhu/awesome-books-for-causality/README.md

 ###

-## Disputes Between Pearl and Rubin
+## Disputes between Pearl and Rubin
  Not necessarily books.
 Posts and papers are included.

 ### From Andrew Gelman (Students of Rubin, now Prof. at Columbia U.)